 Though there are a number of Thunderbolt 3 eGPUs out there, few laptops and desktops come with Thunderbolt 3 and almost no motherboards support Thunderbolt 3 out of the box.
 Because Thunderbolt is an Intel standard, you won’t find it on any AMD-powered computer.
 Thunderbolt 3 is also more expensive to implement than standard USB, because it’s not an open standard and it requires an extra chip.
 So today, if you want an eGPU or a super-speedy Thunderbolt 3 storage drive, your choice of computer is very limited.

 With USB 4, device and host manufacturers won’t have to pay Intel any royalties so there’s a much better chance of mass adoption.
 However, there’s a catch: Thunderbolt compatibility is not a required part of the USB 4 spec so manufacturers don’t have to implement it.
 You could end up buying a laptop with USB 4 and find that it doesn’t work with, say, your Razer Core X graphics dock.
-However, USB Promoter Group CEO Brad Saunders anticipates that most PCs with USB 4 will be made to work with Thunderbolt 3.

 “We do expect PC vendors to broadly support Thunderbolt backward compatibility, because most of what they need is already built into the USB 4 design,” Saunders said.
 “It’s based on the same technology so we do anticipate a high rate of adoption there, but the phone guys will probably choose not to add the extra little bit they need to be backward compatible.”

-Three Speeds of USB 4
+Two Speeds of USB 4

 Great at Sharing Bandwidth Between Video and Data

-A big part of the USB 4 spec is the ability to dynamically adjust the amount of resources that are available when you are sending both video and data over the same connection.
+A big part of the USB 4 spec is protocol tunneling, the ability to dynamically adjust the amount of resources that are available when you are sending both video and data over the same connection.
 So, let’s say that you have USB 4 with a 40 Gbps maximum and you’re outputting to a 4K monitor while copying a ton of files from an external SSD.
 And let’s stipulate that the video feed needs about 12.5 Gbps.
 In that case, USB 4 would allocate the remaining 27.5 Mbps to your backup drive.

 USB-C introduced “alternative mode,” the ability to transmit DisplayPort / HDMI video from a Type-C port, but the current 3.x spec doesn’t provide a good way to split up resources.
 According to Saunders, DisplayPort alt mode can split the bandwidth between USB data and video data exactly 50/50, and HDMI alt mode doesn’t allow simultaneous USB data at all.